gchq/Kai/lib/rest-api/README.md

 The Graphs resource enables creation, deletion and retrieval of Graphs managed by Kai.

 ### GET /graphs
 Retrieves all graphs objects from the backend database.
-At present this only includes the graphId and it's current state but this is likely to change as the project grows.
+At present this only includes the graphId and its current state but this is likely to change as the project grows.

 A graph can be in different states.
 At present these states can be:
 * DEPLOYMENT_QUEUED